 Training Your Pup to Go Through an Agility Tunnel

-For beginners it can take some time and will take a lot of patience, but the process is really rewarding.
+For beginners, it can take some time and a lot of patience, but the process is rewarding.

-You’ll give your dog some amazing mental stimulation as well as tons of fun.
-There are a few things that you can do to help them get through the tunnel easily:
+You’ll give your dog some incredible mental stimulation and tons of fun.
+There are a few things that you can do to help them get through the tunnel quickly:

 - Start with a straight tunnel.
-It’s not a natural thing for a dog to go through this kind of space, and not seeing the other side may scare them.
+It’s not natural for a dog to go through this kind of space, and not seeing the other side may scare them.
 Curved, long tunnels are for experienced dogs only.
-Start your dog off on a small, straight tunnel if you’re building your own agility course.
+Start your dog on a small, straight tunnel if you’re building your agility course.